United States and the Russian invasion of Ukraine: Military assistance to Ukraine

-Biden stated that 800 US soldiers will be transferred from Italy to the Baltic region, eight F-35 fighter jets will be transferred from Germany to Eastern Europe, and that 32 Apache helicopters will be transferred from Germany and Greece to Poland.
-However, the president said the U.S. military would not fight Russia in Ukraine, but would defend every inch of NATO territory.
-On March 16, Biden announced an additional $800 million in security assistance to Ukraine, bringing the total U.S. security assistance committed to Ukraine to $2 billion since the start of the Biden Administration.
+In 2022, Congress approved more than $112 billion to help Ukraine defend itself from Russia.
+At the end of 2023, the Biden administration requested $61.4 billion more for Ukraine for the year ahead.
+On April 20, 2024, the U.S. House of Representatives approved a $95 billion aid package to Ukraine, Israel and Taiwan.
+President Biden said the U.S. military would not fight Russia in Ukraine, but would defend every inch of NATO territory.
+On March 16, President Biden announced an additional $800 million in security assistance to Ukraine, bringing the total U.S. security assistance committed to Ukraine to $2 billion since the start of his Administration.